Hi, I'm Alastair and I'd like to welcome you to the April 2014 issue of our monthly newsletter.

 Of course, we also have home-grown drama.
 Amateur dramatic groups have flourished in Shetland for as long as anyone can remember and, between them, they perform a wide range of work.
 Towards the end of March, I went along to Islesburgh Drama Group's production of Noel Coward's Fallen Angels at Lerwick's Garrison Theatre.
 The play centres on two women who, in the absence of their husbands, await the arrival of an old flame with whom they'd both been involved.
 Regarded as risqué when it was first staged in 1923, it made for a great evening, with Jennie Atkinson and Morag Mouat outstanding in the leading roles.
 The next production is the Christmas pantomime, Babes in the Wood.
 As always, the group welcomes new talent.

 There was drama of a very different kind earlier in March when yachtsman Andrew Halcrow's solo westward circumnavigation came to a premature end off the coast of southern Chile.
 He'd rounded Cape Horn but was faced with a spell of appalling weather in which the Elsi Arrub was dismasted.
 A helicopter rescue followed, and we're all very relieved that he's now safely back home in Shetland.
-You can read the whole story on his log.
+You can read the whole story on his blog.

 With these longer days, thoughts will be turning more and more to outdoor pursuits.
 The trout season is well under way now and anglers will be trying their luck, with hundreds of lochs to choose from.
 Walkers will be getting out and about and it'll soon be time to get dinghies and yachts ready for the season; most areas have a sailing and rowing club such as the one in Lerwick.
 But there's lots of indoor entertainment on offer too, for example at Mareel.